Visual AIDS Records

 Processing Information

+Decisions made prior to the collection's arrival at New York University are unknown.
 Many boxes arrived at NYU underfilled or overfilled, requiring all of the collection's original folders to be placed in new, acid-free boxes and requiring the box-level inventory provided by the donor to be updated.
 A number of oversized materials were also relocated to larger, flat boxes and shelving units, and slide projector equipment was removed from the collection.
-During rehousing, all materials were surveyed and described, including audio-visual materials that still require reformatting, and excessive duplicate materials, including some ephemera and clippings, were removed in order to be offered back to the donor.
+During rehousing, all materials were surveyed and described, including audio-visual materials.
+Excessive duplicate materials, including some ephemera and clippings, were removed in order to be offered back to the donor.

 In 2022-2024, the archived websites were added to the resource record.